ajyand/colorsmith/README.md

 ```

 Recommended way, extract the CCC components and reconstruct the hex code with modified CCC components.
-The following example produces a yellow-green color with same complexion and coloration as the original color:
+The following example produces a yellow-green color with same surface complexion and coloration as the original color:
 ```js
 var [ chroma, complexion, coloration ] = Cs.hex2surfCcc( color )
 hexCode = Cs.surfCcc2hex( [ 1/6, complexion, coloration ] )
 hexCode == color // false, we changed chroma to yellow-green tint
 ```

-If you want to do it traditional way, the following functions produce a yellow-green color with same brightness and saturation as the original color (instead of complexion and coloration):
+If you do not want to use surface complexion, the following functions produce a yellow-green color with same complexion and coloration as the original color but the complexion is not automatically adjusted according to the color:

 ```js
 var [ chroma, complexion, coloration ] = Cs.hex2ccc( color )